miguel-2099/Web-Music-Player/README.md

 # Overview 👨🏻‍💻

 I created a browser-based music player with a simple interface that supports features like seeking and volume control.
-It uses HTML's built-in methods to play and control audio without needing extra libraries, also, CSS and some JavaScript of course.
+It uses HTML's built-in methods to play and control audio without needing extra libraries, as well as CSS and some JavaScript.

 * Icons: